unieojs/unieo/README.md

 > 🚧 **Simplifying in Progress** - The current route configuration schema is relatively complex.
 We are developing a more concise and intuitive routing API.
 Stay tuned!
 You'll be able to achieve the same functionality with much less code in the future.

 ### 💡 Basic Usage

+This example demonstrates a health check route that matches when the request URL path equals `/health` and rewrites the response header `content-type` to `application/json`:

+- **Match condition**: `origin.source: 'path'` extracts the URL path, `criteria.source: '/health'` defines the target value, `operator: 'equal'` performs exact matching
+- **Response rewrite**: Sets the `content-type` header to `application/json` when the route matches

 ```typescript
 import { Route } from 'unieo';